ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 Peak calling is the most important step of ChIP-Seq analysis that helps identify genomic regions to which transcription factors or histone marks are bound.
 Identifying such genomic regions helps us understand which genes are being regulated.

-The binding sites to which the proteins bound appear as areas with high read density and are known as peaks.
-Sequencing of DNA from ChIP samples is performed randomly from either end and it does not cover the entire length of enriched DNA fragment.
+The binding sites to which the proteins are bound appear as areas with high read density and are known as peaks.
+Sequencing of DNA from ChIP samples is performed randomly from either end and it does not cover the entire length of the enriched DNA fragment.

 The 5’ end of the selected fragments from groups on the positive and negative strand centered around the binding site.
 (See the figure below).
-These binding patterns forms a characteristic bimodal distribution or paired peaks.
+These binding patterns form a characteristic bimodal distribution or paired peaks.

 <p> </br> </p>
 <p align="center">